grantdelozier/TopoCluster/README.md

 This application also has package dependencies.
 It is assumed that psycopg2 is installed (https://pypi.python.org/pypi/psycopg2).
 Some modes require additional packages (e.g. the morans calculation mode requires Numpy and significance testing in this mode requires Scipy).

 Documentation of all modes and arguments is still somewhat incomplete.
-Users are encouraged to view the projects main class (TopoCluster.py) for information on all modes and options.
+Users are encouraged to view the project's main class (TopoCluster.py) for information on all modes and options.

 Modes
 =====